Take the first step toward a rewarding career and discover your true potential with an Indiana University Bachelor of Science in Nursing (BSN) degree.

 Degrees with Distinction

-You can choose from three courses of nursing study on our Columbus campus:
+You can choose from three paths of nursing study on our Columbus campus:

-- The traditional Bachelor of Science in Nursing (BSN) program is designed for students who wish to enter the nursing field for the first time.
+The traditional Bachelor of Science in Nursing (BSN) track is designed for students who wish to enter the nursing field for the first time.

 Accreditation, Licenses, and Memberships